falconandrea/alchemy-road-to-web3/week-2/README.md

 This command deploy the contract on Goerli Blockchain and return the Goerli address.
 Each time you will run the command, you will deploy the contract to a new address.
 You can see it on [Goerli Etherscan](https://goerli.etherscan.io/).

+**When deploy for the first time on a specific network, you can get the contract address and save in .env file for use in your Buy Me a Coffee page.**

 ---

 _Collect all tips with Withdraw script:_